 That's relatively high compared to, say, the trailing 12-month P/E ratio for the FTSE 250 at the end of September 2019 (19.71).
 The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

-However, National Grid's P/E ratio is best considered in relation to those of others within the utilities-diversified industry or those of similar companies.
+However, National Grid's P/E ratio is best considered in relation to those of others within the utilities-regulated electric industry or those of similar companies.

-National Grid's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 4.7811.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+National Grid's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.8833.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into National Grid's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.